Hall (surname): Clan Hall

-In recent history, the Halls (Clan Hall) were one of the sixty major riding families of the Scottish Marches and were involved reiving as other border clans were.
-As with all Reiving families, they would consider themselves loyal to neither the English or the Scots, the family name holding allegiance over all else.
-See Border Reivers.
+In northern England and southern Scotland, the Halls (Clan Hall) became one of sixty major riding families of the area known as the English and Scottish Marches, including the Debatable Lands.
+They were involved in cross-border raids to steal cattle and other property, known as reiving, as many other border clans were.
+As with the majority of reiving families, they would consider themselves loyal to neither the crowns of England nor Scotland, the family name holding allegiance over all else.